 Run automated checks for ‘blacklisted’ words / terms which may indicate illegal activity and filter for misleading or inappropriate adverts.
 Review list of black-listed words regularly.

-Report any suspicion of illegal activity (e.g. adverts for puppies with visibly docked tails or any reference to dog fighting), or concern about welfare of any animal advertised for sale to the appropriate agency (e.g. An Garda Síochána, DAFM, ISPCA, NPWS etc.).
+Report any suspicion of illegal activity (e.g. adverts for puppies with visibly docked tails, dogs with cropped ears, or any reference to dog fighting), or concern about welfare of any animal advertised for sale to the appropriate agency (e.g. An Garda Síochána, DAFM, ISPCA, NPWS etc.).
 Note that the relevant agency may request that the advert remain ‘live’ to facilitate investigation.

 Require all vendors to include a photograph of any companion animal(s) or equine(s) that they are advertising.